 Quitting tobacco will reduce the chance of developing the above problems.

 Diabetes & Oral Health

 Individuals suffering from diabetes, especially uncontrolled diabetes, have a higher risk of developing bacterial infections of the mouth.
-These infections may impair your ability to process insulin, resulting in greater difficulty with controlling your diabetes.
-Periodontal diseases will be more severe than those of a non-diabetic and treatment more difficult.
-However, well-controlled diabetics have a lower incidence of cavities.
+These infections may impair your ability to process insulin, resulting in greater difficulty with controlling your diabetes and often resulting in more severe periodontal diseases than those who are non-diabetic.

 Women & Periodontal Health